IMF MD ropes in Raghuram Rajan, 11 others to key external advisory group

-Rajan, 57, who was the Reserve Bank of India (RBI) governor for three years until September 2016, is currently working as a professor at the prestigious University of Chicago.
+57-year old Rajan, who served as RBI Governor till September 2016, is currently working as a professor at the University of Chicago.

+However, Rajan’s role at the IMF will not be limited to suggesting measures directed only to containing COVID-19, he will also give his inputs on complex policy issues confronting the world

-Georgieva said that even before the spread of COVID-19 and the dramatic health, economic and financial disruptions it has brought, International Monetary Fund (IMF) members confronted a rapidly evolving world and complex policy issues.
+According to Georgieva even before the spread of COVID-19 and the dramatic health, economic and financial disruptions, it has brought, International Monetary Fund ( IMF) members confronted a rapidly evolving world and complex policy issues.

 “To serve our membership well in this context, we need top-notch input and expertise from the widest range of sources, inside and outside the Fund,” she said.